 3- You have the right to be heard.

 You have the right to ask for change.
-You have the right to speak your needs.
-You have the right to your voice and your truth.
+It is your prerogative to speak your needs.
+Ultimately, you have the right to your voice and your truth.

 4 – You have the right to freedom of choice.